 If you want to participate in covering broken windows, do it carefully to avoid sharp glass, but it's best to let professionals choose roof tarpaulin.
 Some parts of the roof may not be stable enough to walk safely.
 A tree falling on a house can cause extensive (and costly) damage.
 The following tips will help you get the most out of your insurance coverage in the event of this disaster.

 Take photos or a video of the damage both outside and inside as soon as all the immediate danger has passed.
 Stay on the floor and let a roofing professional take pictures of the ceiling.
 Document broken windows, damaged coating, structural damage and damage to the contents of your home.
 Don't leave anything out; the photographs you take now are vital as proof of your insurance claim.

-You may be asked to consult two or three local contractors for estimates for repair work.
+You may be asked to consult two or three local tree maintenance contractors for estimates for repair work.
 Or, depending on your insurance company, a claims adjuster can be sent to examine your home.
 In that case, the adjuster will determine the magnitude of the damage and the corresponding repair costs.
 If an “act of nature”, such as thunderstorms, ice storms, and strong winds, caused the tree to fall on the house, in most cases, your policy will cover the repair costs, minus your deductible.